Justin121983/bot-dashboard/README.md

 - **One-Click Deployment**: Seamlessly deploy your strategies as Hummingbot instances for paper or live trading.
 - **Performance Analysis Monitoring**: Monitor and analyze the performance of your deployed strategies.
 - **Credential Management**: Create and manage separate accounts for API keys

-## Documentation

-For detailed instructions and further information, visit our [documentation page](https://hummingbot.org/dashboard/).

 ## Installation

-Currently, we recommend users to install Dashboard using the **[Deploy repo](https://github.com/hummingbot/deploy)** instead as this will automatically launch Dashboard along with the needed components in their own Docker containers.

-If you are a developer, and want to make changes to the code then we recommend using the Source installation below - please note that you will also need to launch the Backend API and Broker separately (either through source install or through Docker).
+If you are a developer, and want to make changes to the code then we recommend using the Source installation below - please note that you will also need to launch the Backend API and Broker separately (through source install).

 1. **Install Dependencies**:
    - Docker Engine